Cheryl Doss, PhD | Director

 Oscar is from a non-Adventist, non-missionary background.
 He embraced the Adventist faith as a teenager of 18 years and embarked on soul winning and church planting.
 Oscar married Elizabeth, a third generation Adventist, and their missionary experience began in the early 1990s among Muslim peoples in various parts of Kenya, their native country.
 The Osindos are blessed with three children.

 Oscar, an ordained minister, has served in district and departmental work and as a teacher.
 He has initiated numerous ministry models in the Muslim context in various parts of the world.
-His cross cultural experience is enriched by the time he spent in the United Kingdom where he pioneered work among Muslims, in Cyprus where he served the Global Centre for Adventist Muslim Relations (GC AMR) and in his academic teaching for various Adventist institutions around the world.
+His cross-cultural experience is enriched by the time he spent in the United Kingdom (where he pioneered work among Muslims), in Cyprus (where he served the Global Centre for Adventist Muslim Relations, GC AMR), and in his academic teaching for various Adventist institutions around the world.

-Since leaving Cyprus, Oscar has taught across Africa for the Adventist University of Africa, in addition to his global duties for the world Church.
+Since leaving Cyprus, Oscar has taught across Africa for the Adventist University of Africa, in addition to his global duties for the world church.

 Ronald Kuhn, MSA | Associate Director

 Ron’s cross-cultural journey started when he interrupted his studies at the Seminary in 1985/1986 and ventured to Africa as a volunteer student, serving at the Adventist University in Rwanda and as project director for Adventist Development and Relief Agency (ADRA) Sudan during the famine that affected the horn of Africa (Ethiopia, Somalia, Sudan).
 After one year in Sudan, Ron returned to Brazil to finish his studies.
-There he met Jacqueline, who would eventually follow him to serve in some of the most difficult places on the planet at the time.
+There he met Jacqueline, who would eventually follow him to serve in some of the most demanding situations on the planet at the time.

 Two months after their graduation in 1988, Ron and Jackie left for Africa, where they first served in Mozambique and then were asked to commence the work of ADRA in Angola.
 At the time, these two countries were suffering from the effects of more than 10 years of civil war.
 During their time in Angola, Ron and Jackie witnessed the first peace agreement.
 Ron was out of the country when the rebels later lost the election and the war began again.
 Jackie had to be evacuated after three days of sleeping under their stairs because of the heavy bombing around their home.
 That circumstance resulted in a call to return to Sudan for the second time.
 While waiting for a visa to enter Sudan, they helped with the crisis in Somalia for a few months.
 After Sudan, they moved on to Bolivia, Peru, ADRA South American Division in Brazil, ADRA Asia Regional Office in Thailand (where Ron was regional director during the devastating tsunami of 2004), and ADRA Canada.
 During his term in Brazil, Ron also served as the Global Mission Coordinator for the South American Division.